Puppy Raisers

 *We understand life can be unpredictable—shorter-term commitments may be available on a case-by-case basis.

-• For Puppy Raisers, you will attend weekly training classes at our Training Center or another location, train the puppy at home in several short sessions throughout each day, and train the puppy in public as guided by SDV and the weekly lessons.
+• For Puppy Raisers, you will attend weekly training classes at our Training Center or another location in Charlottesville, train the puppy at home in several short sessions throughout each day, and train the puppy in public as guided by SDV and the weekly lessons.
 We will guide you through the process every week, teaching you how to train your puppy.

 • The primary puppy raiser must be an adult 18 years of age or older.
 However, minors are allowed to raise with an adult living in the same home.
 Note: Puppies can’t attend school with children in the household.

-• It’s imperative to the puppy’s development that supervision and socialization are provided throughout every day.
-Puppy raisers must have prior approval to bring the puppy to the workplace.
+• No, it’s imperative to the puppy’s development that supervision and socialization are provided throughout every day.
+Puppy raisers who work outside of the home must have prior approval to bring the puppy to the workplace and flexibility in their work schedule to provide the puppy with the attention it will need throughout the day.

-• Each puppy raiser goes through an orientation process and is given a manual, puppy starter kit, puppy classes and online resources.
+• Each puppy raiser goes through an orientation process and is given a manual, puppy starter kit, and online resources.
+They also begin attending weekly training sessions to refine their training skills before receiving their puppy.
+After receiving their puppy, weekly classes will continue.
 We also provide ongoing staff support to each puppy raiser via phone, e-mail or in-person follow-up.

-• The puppy is between 8 weeks- 4 months of age.
+• The puppy is typically 2 - 4 months of age.

 • Typically dogs begin advanced training when they turned 1.
 Some dogs may start advanced training as late as 15 months.